placekit/autocomplete-react/README.md

 Some additional notes:
 - `target` is a React `ref` object.
 - The handlers can be passed through `options.handlers`, but also be set with `client.on()` (better use a `useState()` in that case).
-- `state` exposes stateless client properties (`dirty`, `empty`, `freeForm`, `hasGeolocation`) as stateful ones.
+- `state` exposes stateless client properties (`dirty`, `empty`, `freeForm`, `geolocation`) as stateful ones.

 ⚠️ **NOTE:** you are **not** allowed to hide the PlaceKit logo unless we've delivered a special authorization.
 To request one, please contact us using [our contact form](https://placekit.io/about#contact).

 ## 🔁 Avoid re-renders

-`<PlaceKit>` is mostly just a wrapper around [PlaceKit Autocomplete JS](https://github.com/placekit/autocomplete-js): it uses `useEffect` to mount it and any change made in the options will cause it to reset and flush the suggestions list.
+Because of the way React works, object/array/function literals are always considered fresh values and may cause unnecessary re-renders.

-Because of the way React works, object/array/function literals are always considered fresh values and may cause an unwanted reset of autocomplete JS.
-Since 1.1.5, `options` object can be passed as literal thanks to [useStableValue](./src/useStableValue.js), but functions and event handlers will still cause re-renders if not memoized.
+`<PlaceKit>` is mostly just a wrapper around [PlaceKit Autocomplete JS](https://github.com/placekit/autocomplete-js): it uses `useEffect` to mount it and update options.
+We've made it quite resilient to updates, but each time `options` updates, `pka.configure()` is called and makes some computations.

-To avoid re-renders, memoize or hoist those literals:
+To avoid unnecessary re-renders, memoize or hoist those literals:

 ```jsx
 import { PlaceKit } from '@placekit/autocomplete-react';